DAPowerPlay/DexOrderSigningExample/README.md

 It can be integrated in any .net algo-trading system for signing before placing an order.

-This project contains .NET Standard Library using Nethereum, for creating an ECDSA.
+This project contains .NET Standard Library using Nethereum, for creating an ECDS.